imsuneth/abea-opencl/README.md

-# Accelerating Adaptive Banded Event Alignment Algorithm on FPGAs using OpenCL
+# Energy Efficient Adaptive Banded Event Alignment using OpenCL on FPGAs

 ## Aim of the proposed project: